 In 2012, Izhar Gafni unveiled a prototype bicycle made almost entirely out of cardboard.
 The bike weighs 9.1 kg and is treated to be fireproof and waterproof.
 Reports said that the bike could support riders up to 220 kilograms.
 It has solid rubber tires made from recycled car tires.

-Here is Draisine ‘Reverse Steering’ bike, meaning turning handlebar to one side steers the front wheel to the other side.
-It was created at around 1820, and as these were the first years after bicycle invention, there was no standard mechanism.
-Thus, for people at that period learning to ride reverse steering bicycle was the same as learning to ride the standard bike.
+Here is the Draisine Reverse Steering bike, which means turning the handlebar to one side steers the front wheel to the other.
+It was created around 1820, and as these were the first years after the bicycle invention, there was no standard mechanism.
+Thus, for people at that period learning to ride reverse-steering bicycles was the same as learning to ride a standard bike.